russjeffery/DudaAPI-Slate/source/includes/_multiscreen.md

 ]
 ```

-### Optional URI Prameter
+### Optional URI Parameter

-You can add a `?lang=en` URL prameter onto the template API path call to get the templates for specific languages.
+You can add a `?lang=en` URL parameter onto the template API path call to get the templates for specific languages.
 You can see the languages available via the API here.

 ### Properties